AzureADQuickStarts/active-directory-b2c-javascript-nodejs-webapp/README.md

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.

-### Step 1: Register a Microsoft Azure AD Tenant
+### Step 1: Register a Microsoft Azure AD B2C Tenant

-To use this sample you will need a Microsoft Azure Active Directory Tenant.
-If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/en-us/documentation/articles/sign-up-organization/).
-These docs should get you started on your way to using Microsoft Azure AD.
+If you don't have an Azure AD B2C Tenant yet, please [create one](https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2c-get-started/).

-### Step 2: Register your Web API with your Microsoft Azure AD Tenant
+### Step 2: Register your Web API with your Microsoft Azure AD B2C Tenant

-After you get your Microsoft Azure AD tenant, add this sample app to your tenant so you can use it to protect your API endpoints.
-If you need help with this step, see: [Register the REST API Service Microsoft Azure Active Directory](https://github.com/AzureADSamples/B2C-WebAPI-Nodejs/wiki/Setup-Microsoft-Azure-AD)
+* In the main page of your tenant, click `Manage B2C settings`, and you will be redirected to the settings page.

+* Click `Applications`, then click `Add`.
+Enter a name like 'my_b2c_webapi', and switch the `Web App / Web API` option to yes.
+After that, enter 'http://localhost:3000' into the `Reply URL` field, and click 'Create' to create the application.
+Click the application you just created, copy the `Application ID` field and save it somewhere.
+This value is the clientID of your web api.

 ### Step 3: Download node.js for your platform
 To successfully use this sample, you need a working installation of Node.js.